COVID: Review the latest FCDO Travel Advice before travelling to or from Palau

 You will also need to know more about Palau's culture before you go here.
 If you check out the official government website you will find information about the history of this small island, as well as about the different religions and their customs.
 The Palau travel blog is your best source of information if you want to learn more about the local history of this island.
 This blog has links to articles written by local historians, so make sure you check them out.

 One of the top things you can do in Palau, is to go snorkeling.
 There are several good dive sites here, but if you want to explore further you should visit the nearby islands of Tioman and Grande Rivere.
 These two islands have volcanic craters, underwater hot springs and other interesting natural attractions.
 You should also see the underwater cultural museum of Mano Juan, which displays relics from the early Polynesian culture.

-Up to date information for vaccinations before you travel to Palau are available from the NHS website
+Up to date information for vaccinations before you travel to Palau are available from the NHS Fit for Travel website.

 For up to date information around safety and security in Palau read the Foreign & Commonwealth Office latest information for Palau.

 The best time to visit Palau is from february until may and august, when you will have a warm temperature and mediocre rainfall.
 The highest average temperature in Palau is 29°C in january and the lowest is 28°C in february.

 The following article discusses the various types of festivals in Palau.
 The categories covered in this article include religious, arts, and fairs.
 If you're interested in a particular type of festival, consider visiting Palau.
 You'll find a wide variety of opportunities to celebrate in this Pacific nation.
 The main focus of this category is to provide information on all of these events.
 Here's a list of the most popular ones.